trackmania-rl/tmrl/readme/tuto_library.md

 "CRC" stands for "Cyclic Redundancy Control".
 This is a way of checking that data has not been corrupted in the pipeline.
 In fact there is no proper CRC in `tmrl` at the moment, but a tool that does essentially the same thing.
 The "CRC debugging" tool should **only** be using for debugging as it will completely destroy the benefit of having a compression pipeline at all when turned on.
-Here it what it does:
+Here is what it does:

 In `crc_debug` mode, the `RolloutWorker` will store the full transition in the `info` dictionary of each sample.